 1. Increase understanding of heirs' property rights issues. - a.
-Collaborate with at least two Federal Home Loan Banks (FHLBs) that have established heirs' property rights programs to gain insights into needs and opportunities associated with heirs' rights challenges in rural areas. - b.
+Collaborate with at least two [Federal Home Loan Banks \(FHLBs\)](#) that have established heirs' property rights programs to gain insights into needs and opportunities associated with heirs' rights challenges in rural areas.
+[For example, hold sessions with the FHLBs member banks and present with the FHLBs at industry events.](#) - b.
 Solicit feedback from at least one trusted housing organization with experience resolving heirs' rights challenges in each of the high-needs rural regions to determine programs and resources that need to be developed to increase support for homeowners in resolving these issues, including homeowner education. - c.
 Solicit feedback from at least two title companies to gain their perspectives on the market challenges and needs.

 2. In collaboration with the selected housing organizations experienced in resolving heirs' property rights, create a strategy for increasing access to education and resources designed to aid in heirs' rights retention and identify several markets within high-needs rural regions where access to these tools could create the largest potential impact.
 Select at least one locality in each of the high-needs rural regions in which to execute the strategy.